googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 If a glyph is not in the correct class, this may be corrected by using the "Glyph Info" pane in Glyphs and setting the Category and Subcategory fields as described above.

+## The Glyph Positioning (GPOS) table

+As stated in the OpenType Specification:

+> The `GPOS` table provides precise control over glyph placement for sophisticated text layout and rendering in each script and language system that a font supports.

+GPOS table will use the all the X and Y position values of the glyphs for placement operations conditioned by the script and language the font is supporting plus advanced typographic composition tasks as kerning or superscripts.

+From the eight type of positioning actions that the table support, at least two are essential for the functioning of diacritic marks:

+- **Mark-to-base attachment** Controled by the `mark` feature. *Positions combining marks with respect to base glyphs, as when positioning vowels, diacritical marks, or tone marks in Arabic, Hebrew, and Vietnamese.*
+- **Mark-to-mark attachment** Controled by the `mkmk` feature. *Positions one mark relative to another, as when positioning tone marks with respect to vowel diacritical marks in Vietnamese.*
+Contextual positioning

+GPOS uses four lists included in the table to administrate and support the necessities of each particular font as stated in the  Opentype Specification.

+- The ScriptList identifies all the scripts and language systems in the font that use glyph positioning.
+- The FeatureList defines all the glyph positioning features required to render these scripts and language systems.
+- The LookupList contains all the lookup data needed to implement each glyph positioning feature.
+- The FeatureVariations table can be used to substitute an alternate set of lookup tables to use for any given feature under specified conditions.
+This is currently used only in variable fonts.

+You could read the entire [GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) entry in the OT Spec the for more context and details.

 ------------------------------------------------------------------------